Yanstart/POR_Traitement_De_signaux/README.md

 ## Objective

 This project processes eye-tracking data to overlay the Point of Regard (POR) on a video and generate a heatmap summarizing the zones most (or least) frequently viewed.
 The main goal is to enhance visualization and understanding of gaze data.
+The programme has been specially optimised to use the minimum amount of resources.

 ## Minimum Viable Product (MVP)